-- Turn on your computer.
-If your computer is already on when you start this procedure, you must shut down the operating system, turn off the computer, wait a few seconds until all in-use lights go off, and restart the computer.
-(Pressing F1 after Ctrl+Alt+Del will not activate the Configuration/Setup Utility program.) - 2.
+- 1. Turn on your computer.
+If your computer is already on when you start this procedure, you must shut down the operating system, turn off the computer, wait a few seconds until all in-use lights go off, and restart the computer. - 2.
 When the Configuration/Setup Utility prompt displays in the lower-left corner of the screen during startup, press F1.
 (This prompt is displayed for only a few seconds.
 You must press F1 quickly.)
 If you have not set a password, the Configuration/Setup Utility program menu is displayed.
 If you have set a password, the Configuration/Setup Utility program menu is not displayed until you type your password at the prompt and press Enter.
 See "Using passwords" on page 33 for more information.